 - 1. Students must have a Scottish or Rest of UK Tuition Fee Status, be enrolled for the current session and attending an eligible full-time course. - 2.
 International Students, including those from the EU, are not eligible and should not apply. - 3.
+Paramedic Sciences, Nursing and Midwifery students are not eligible and should not apply. - 4.
+Graduate Apprenticeship students are not eligible and should not apply. - Eligible full-time courses are those Higher Education courses at undergraduate level and taught postgraduate level up to and including Masters.
+Research postgraduate students, such as those on a DBA or PhD, are not eligible and should not apply. - 6.
+Students studying the MSc in Social Work who receive funding through SSSC can apply for the Discretionary Fund only and cannot apply for any additional Childcare Element.
+This is because the funding available through SSSC will include support for childcare costs and we cannot replicate this.
+Those students studying MSc Social Work who do not receive funding through the SSSC and are instead in receipt of the SAAS Postgraduate Funding package can apply for both Discretionary and Childcare Elements. - 7.
+Students must have taken out their full entitlement of all available student support, including any relevant student loans.

-Students on courses other than Paramedic Sciences, Nursing and Midwifery are not eligible and should not apply. - 4.
-Graduate Apprenticeship students are not eligible and should not apply. - 5.
-Students must have taken out their full entitlement of all available student support. - 6.
-In addition to student support, students must have applied for all other sources of funding to which they are entitled, i.e. Universal Credit, any other relevant Benefits, Free Early Education place from Local Authority, etc. The Funding and Advice Team will assist students who are unsure if they are in receipt of all funding they are entitled to. - 7.
+- 8. In addition to student support, students must have applied for all other sources of funding to which they are entitled, i.e. Universal Credit, any other relevant Benefits, Free Early Education place from Local Authority, etc. The Funding and Advice Team will assist students who are unsure if they are in receipt of all funding they are entitled to. - 9.
 Students in receipt of Universal Credit must declare student funding income to Universal Credit so that the Universal Credit claim is calculated correctly.
 Where a student submits Universal Credit statements which show that their claim has not been correctly adjusted to reflect student funding, we may not be able to assess the application until this has been resolved.
 In some circumstances we may assess an application and (where relevant) make an award, subject to submission of updated Universal Credit evidence in a specified timeframe.
-If this evidence is not received, payment of the award will be delayed. - 8.
-Students who have studied previously at this level and are therefore not eligible for SAAS Tuition Fee and/or living cost support (or equivalent) are still eligible to apply to this Fund.
-However, budget restrictions may sometimes mean that previous study and funding received may limit the Discretionary funding we can offer. - 9.
+If this evidence is not received, payment of the award will be delayed. - 10.
+Students who have studied previously at this level and are therefore not eligible for SAAS Tuition Fee Support (or equivalent) are still eligible to apply to this Fund, provided that they are in receipt of their maximum student loan and satisfy all other eligibility criteria.
+However, budget restrictions may sometimes mean that previous study and funding received may limit the Discretionary funding we can offer. - 11.
 Students must also meet any further eligibility conditions stipulated in the SAAS guidelines for the current academic year.